 Dish soap and hand soap

 While your dish and hand soaps may be gentle, the only way to use them is to combine them with water.
-Most phone companies suggest to keep water away from your phone, so again, stick to a damp cloth.
+Most phone companies suggest keeping water away from your phone, so again, stick to a damp cloth.

 This is a no-no. Vinegar will strip the screen’s coating.
 You could, as Lifehacker suggests, use very diluted vinegar to cleanse other parts of your phone.
 Android Central suggests a 50/50 mix with distilled water for cleaning the sides and back.